 Dogs suffer with grass-seed darts penetrating their skin and orifices far more than cats.
 This may be because cats are much more accomplished at grooming them out of their coats by themselves.
 Any area of a dog’s body can be penetrated by a grass-seed dart, but there are orifices and areas which are penetrated most often.
 Such as:

 What to do if grass-seed darts enter your dog’s ears

 Ears are the most common orifice that grass-seed darts enter.
 They move down the external ear canal and can penetrate the ear drum entering the middle ear.
-It is possible for them to continue their journey deeper into the body and they may even enter the brain.
+It’s possible for them to continue deeper into the body and they may even enter the brain.